-Participants eligible for routine SARS-CoV-2 immunisation as per national guidelines will not be excluded from participation in the trial; but will be counselled specifically on the risks of receiving Com-COV2 Protocol ©Copyright: The University of Oxford an unapproved vaccine and/or schedule.
+Participants eligible for routine SARS-CoV-2 immunisation as per national guidelines will not be excluded from participation in the trial; but will be counselled specifically on the risks of receiving an unapproved vaccine and/or schedule.
 In particular, the risks of reduced efficacy and unforeseen safety concerns will be discussed.